-During the year ended December 31, 2010, the Company granted to certain employees, officers, and directors, a series of options to purchase a total of 1,355,000 Common Shares at an exercise price of \$0.10 per share.
-677,500 of the options will vest immediately and 677,500 will vest one year from the date of grant.
+During 2011, the Company granted to certain employees, officers, and directors, options to purchase a total of 1,240,000 Common Shares at an exercise price of \$0.10 per share.
+413,333 of the options will vest one year from the date of grant, 413,333 will vest two years from the date of grant and 413,334 will vest three years from the date of grant.
 The options expire 5 years from the date of grant.
-The exercise price was based upon the minimum option price allowed by the TSX Venture Exchange, which was higher than the market price prevailing at the stock option grant date.

-The weighted average grant date fair value of the stock options issued during 2010 was estimated to be \$0.069 per option using the Black-Scholes option pricing model based on the following weighted average assumptions: expected volatility of 223%, a risk-free interest rate of 2.11%, expected dividend yield of nil%, forfeiture rate of 4% and expected life of 5 years.
-The estimated fair value of each tranche of options not immediately vesting is amortized to expense over the option vesting period on a straight line basis.
-Total share-based payments for the year ended December 31, 2010 were \$113,811.
+The weighted average grant date fair value of the stock options granted during 2011 was estimated to be \$0.063 per option using the Black-Scholes option pricing model based on the following weighted average assumptions: expected volatility of 187%, a risk-free interest rate of 2.48%, expected dividend yield of nil%, expected forfeiture rate of 10% and expected life of 5 years.
+The expected volatility was determined by calculating the historical volatility of the Company's common share price from the date or grant back to the date one year prior to the date of grant.
+The estimated fair value of each tranche of options not immediately vesting is amortized to share-based payments over the option vesting period on a straight line basis.
+Total share-based payment expenses for the year ended December 31, 2011 were \$18,919 relating to general and administrative and \$18,427 relating to research and development for a total of \$37,346.